Main content

 The projects in America and Nepal to detect and help those who are being trafficked

 People trafficking is a crime that often takes place in plain sight - victims are often exploited and controlled in everyday situations.
 It’s also a crime that touches all of us - the food we eat, the phones we use, the clothes we wear, may all have been produced using slave labour.
-This week we’re finding out about projects trying to combat the problem.
-In the US we take a ride with Truckers Against Trafficking, an NGO that trains truck drivers to look out for vulnerable people who may be being trafficked.
-In Nepal we meet Sasane, the organisation training survivors of trafficking and exploitation to become paralegals - to provide them with a new career and also help encourage other victims of trafficking to pursue justice through these fellow legally-trained survivors.
+We’ll hear about ways to break the cycle of trafficking.
+In the US we take a ride with Truckers Against Trafficking, an NGO that trains truck drivers to look out for vulnerable people who may be being trafficked for forced labour, including sex work.
+And in Nepal we meet SASANE, the organisation training survivors of trafficking to become paralegals - to provide them with a new career and also help encourage others to pursue justice through these fellow legally-trained survivors.

 23 minutes